taddison/tjaddison.com/_posts/2016-10-09-What-makes-an-excellent-database-engineer.md

 ## Summary & Additional Reading

 Excellence doesn't happen by accident - it is something which you have to continually and deliberately work towards.
-I've outlined what is the template I currently use when having discussions about excellence in database engineering with others or for my own introspection.
-The list is really just a jumping-off point, and I hope to continue having tricky conversations with brilliant people about what excellence looks like to them.
+I've outlined  the template I currently use when having discussions about excellence in database engineering with others or for my own introspection.
+The list is really just a jumping-off point, and I hope to continue having interesting & challenging conversations with brilliant people about what excellence looks like to them.

 Below are a handful of interesting articles/books which served as inspiration for parts of this post.
 If you have any questions or thoughts about what makes an excellent engineer (database or otherwise) drop me a line or leave a comment below.